oniony/TMSU/README.md

 Adding directory contents using the --recursive option on the 'tag' command will be slower and will result in a larger database.
-However querying of the database will be faster as TMSU will not need to examine the file-system.
+However querying of the database will be faster as TMSU will not need to examine the file system.
 This option also means that duplicate files will be identified.

-Dynamically discovering directory conents using the --recursive option on the 'files' command will be slower as TMSU will need to scan the file-system and duplicate files will not be identified as these files are not added to the database.
+Dynamically discovering directory conents using the --recursive option on the 'files' command will be slower as TMSU will need to scan the file system and duplicate files will not be identified as these files are not added to the database.
 However tagging files will be faster and the resultant database will be smaller.